bkram/uecprds/README.md

 # uecprds

-A lightweight Python class for sending simple UECP RDS commands over a serial connection.
+UECPRDS provides a small Python library and helper daemon for sending UECP RDS commands over a serial connection.

 Created by reverse-engineering the serial communication of the **"EP-RDS v1.2"** Windows tool by *Klabautermann*.